Related

 The EU-Japan Centre coordinates the activities of the EU-Japan Business Round Table and its 4 working parties that deal with specific issues of common interest to both regions' industries and Authorities.

-MINERVA - MARKET & POLICY INTELLIGENCE
+MINERVA - POLICY REPORTS

-EU-JAPAN COOPERATION: ALIGNMENT BETWEEN CLIMATE, TRADE & INDUSTRY
+EU-JAPAN COOPERATION: ALIGNMENT BETWEEN CLIMATE, TRADE & INDUSTRY (project completed)

 More information: EU-Japan Cooperation for Climate